Vireth4114/AdventOfCode/README.md

   - Day 12: Gold star was really hard because I wasn't doing it in the right way (Shoutouts to @RisingSunLight42 for the nice recursivity and nice code)
   - Day 13: Pretty nice
   - Day 14: Really cool day, unfortunately my code isn't very flexible to other inputs
+  - Day 15: I don't have anything to say